-Serious Illness or Injury (for military caregiver leave) - 1) In the case of a current member of the Armed Forces, an injury or illness incurred in the line of duty on active duty in the Armed Forces (including the National Guard or Reserves) or that existed before the beginning of the servicemember's active duty and was aggravated by service in the line of duty, that may render the servicemember medically unfit to perform the duties of the servicemember's office, grade, rank or rating; and 2) in the case of a veteran, an injury or illness that meets one or more of the standards listed in 29 C.F.R. § 825.127 and that was incurred in the line of duty on active duty and was aggravated by service member's active duty and was aggravated before the beginning of the servicemember's active duty and that existed before or after the servicemember's active duty and was aggravated by service in the line of duty, and that manifested itself before or after the servicemember became a veteran.
+Serious Illness or Injury (for military caregiver leave) - 1) In the case of a current member of the Armed Forces, an injury or illness incurred in the line of duty on active duty in the Armed Forces (including the National Guard or Reserves) or that existed before the beginning of the servicemember's active duty and was aggravated by service in the line of duty, that may render the servicemember medically unfit to perform the duties of the servicemember's office, grade, rank or rating; and 2) in the case of a veteran, an injury or illness that meets one or more of the standards listed in 29 C.F.R. § 825.127 and that was incurred in the line of duty on active duty in the Armed Forces, or that existed before the beginning of the servicemember's active duty and was aggravated by service in the line of duty, and that manifested itself before or after the servicemember became a veteran.

 Spouse - Husband or wife.
 In accordance with law and for the purposes of this policy, this includes the other person with whom an individual entered into marriage as defined or recognized under state law in the state in which the marriage was entered into.
 If the marriage was entered into outside of any state, the marriage will be recognized if it is valid in the place where it was entered into and could have been entered into in at least one state.
 This definition includes an individual in a same-sex or common law marriage.
 Veteran - An individual who was a member of the Armed Forces (including a member of the National Guard or Reserves) and was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the veteran.
 For veterans discharged or released prior to March 8, 2013, the period between October 28, 2009, and March 8, 2013, does not count toward the determination of the five-year period mentioned in the previous sentence.